flatfeestack/flatfeestack/smart-contracts-neo/README.md

 ### Testing

-The SCs `PayoutNeo` and `PayoutNeoForEvaluation` have been tested thoroughly.
-The tests are run on a local Neo N3 network utilizing the [neo3-privatenet-docker](https://github.com/AxLabs/neo3-privatenet-docker) provided by [AxLabs](https://axlabs.com/).
-Its configuration is specified in the resources folder `/node-config` and set up in the file `NeoTestContainer`.
+The smart contracts `PayoutNeo` and `PayoutNeoForEvaluation` have been tested thoroughly.
+The tests run with neow3j's integrated test framework which requires docker.

 ### Evaluation